1. Purpose and Objectives

 8.1.1 Form D - Assessment and Recommendation for Continuing Appointment and Promotion

 Heads are asked to comment on the staff member’s application and to make their recommendations on Form D - Assessment and Recommendation for Continuing Appointment and Promotion.
 It is more useful to the Committee to be provided with an informative assessment of the performance of the applicant under each of the relevant sections, rather than merely summarising an applicant’s activities.
 They should refer to the criteria set out in PPL 5.70.17a Criteria for Academic Performance - Policy.
-Heads should discuss recommendations on an applicant for promotion with the applicant, and sign Form D to indicate that a copy of the form has been provided to the applicant.
-The applicant can make a response, directing any such letter to the relevant faculty or institute HR Manager/Consultant.
+Heads must discuss recommendations on an applicant for promotion with the applicant, and sign Form D to indicate that a copy of the form has been provided to the applicant and to the relevant email address in Section 10.
+The applicant can include a response in their submission.

 Heads should consult with other senior members of the organisational unit concerning applications for promotion.
 The Head and nominated supervisor may complete the relevant sections on the form, or the Head may complete the entire form after discussion with the delegated supervisor (where the supervisor is not the Head).
-The Head must receive an applicant’s documentation in sufficient time to complete the recommendation by the submission deadline of 4 May.
-The Head should send the report to the relevant faculty or institute HR Manager/Consultant staff as an email attachment, signing the report to indicate that it has also been sent to the applicant.
+Where an application is to be considered in the Annual Promotion Round, the Head must receive an applicant’s documentation in sufficient time to complete the recommendation at least two weeks prior to the submission deadline of 2 June.

 8.1.2 Form E - Referee Nomination Form

-Heads should also complete Form E - Nomination of Referees for Continuing Appointment and Promotion and forward it as a MS Word attachment supplying referee names, positions, postal addresses, email, fax and telephone numbers in full.
+Heads should also complete Form E - Head's Nomination of Referees for Continuing Appointment and Promotion and submit it as a MS Word email attachment to the relevant HR Manager supplying referee names, positions, postal addresses, email, fax and telephone numbers in full.
 Heads should ascertain referees’ willingness to write reports prior to nominating them.
 The Head should consult with senior staff within the organisational unit before selecting referees (Section 5.4 has information on number and types of referees required).
-The Head may consult an applicant when selecting referees but must inform the LCPC of any referee suggested by the applicant.
+The Head may consult an applicant when selecting referees but must inform the LCPC or Executive Dean/Institute Director as appropriate, of any referee suggested by the applicant.

-The final review submission date is 2 March while the mid-term review and promotion submission date is 4 May.
+Submission dates are outlined in the Academic Submission Timetable.
 The Head should ensure that the two forms listed above adequately cover the purpose/s of the submission.
-Where the applicant is applying for both final review and promotion, the Head may wish to update Form D and resubmit it by 4 May (usually only where substantial new information is provided by the applicant).
+Where the applicant is applying for both final review and promotion, the Head may wish to update Form D and forward it by at least two weeks prior to the submission date (usually only where substantial new information is provided by the applicant).

 8.2 Executive Dean/Institute Director

-The key role of an Executive Dean or Institute Director is to chair the relevant LCPC.
+The key role of an Executive Dean/Institute Director is to chair the relevant LCPC (for Levels C to D) and to consider Academic Level B promotion applications.
 Because of this role the Executive Dean or Institute Director does not formally produce a report on applicants.
 Where an Institute Director does not chair the relevant LCPC, they may choose to complete Form D.

 The Local Confirmation and Promotions Committee is comprised of: